nazimur-rahiman/newmars-academic/content/thar-hard-top/hero.md

 # Hero widget.
 widget = "hero"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 1  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear.

 title = "Hyderabad Hard Top"

 # Hero image (optional).
 Enter filename of an image in the `static/media/` folder.
-hero_media = "hardtop_banner.jpg"
+ hero_media = "Hard Top 4.jpg"

 [design.background]
   # Apply a background color, gradient, or image.